 The Swedish Heart-Lung Foundation is a charitable fundraising organisation.
 The fund was established in 1904 during the fight against tuberculosis (TB), and was then called Svenska Nationalföreningen mot Tuberkulos (the Swedish National Anti-tuberculosis Association).

-The fight against TB in Sweden was successful then and, now, the Heart-Lung Foundation is aiming to conquer the major national diseases of today: heart, lung and vascular diseases.
+The fight against TB in Sweden was successful!
+Now, the Heart-Lung Foundation is aiming to conquer the major diseases of our time: heart, lung and vascular diseases.

-Hundreds of thousands of Swedes are affected by diseases of the heart, blood vessels and lungs.
-The fact is that almost half of all deaths in Sweden are due to cardio-vascular disease.
-Unfortunately, many people die unnecessarily, since enigmas still remain for the research scientists to solve.
-More research and increased knowledge would allow more lives to be saved.
+Hundreds of thousands of Swedes suffer from diseases and disorders of the heart, blood vessels and lungs.
+The fact is, almost half of all deaths in Sweden are due to cardiovascular disease.
+Tragically, many people die unnecessarily and there are many remaining mysteries left for scientists to solve.
+More research and increased knowledge could help save many more lives.

-The problem is that both heart and lung research lack money.
-The Swedish Heart-Lung Foundation, which pays for the majority of independent heart-lung research in Sweden, annually grants around SEK 180 million to research.
-That is just about 15 per cent of the funds applied for.
-In other words, there is a very great need for more money and every donation we receive is of real importance.
+The problem is that both cardiovascular- and pulmonary research lack money.
+The Swedish Heart-Lung Foundation, which funds the majority of independent heart-lung research in Sweden, awards around 225 million SEK in grants to research annually.
+That is equivalent to just about 15 percent of the funds applied for.
+In other words, there is a great need for additional funding and every donation we receive is of real importance.

 The Swedish Heart-Lung Foundation raises funds and distributes money to heart, lung and vascular research, and provides information about heart-lung disease.
-The fund supports research into fields such as heart attack, heart failure, vascular spasm, genetic heart defects, stroke, asthma, COPD and emphysema.
+The fund supports numerous fields of research connected to myocardial infarction (heart attack), heart failure, vascular spasms, genetic heart defects, stroke, asthma, COPD and emphysema among others.

 Please contact us for further information: